ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 Any forwarders MUST forward the `peerswap_invoice` message verbatim.

-The acceptor performs the following additional validation:
+The ultimate acceptor performs the following additional
+validation:

 * The current blockheight, plus the `min_final_cltv_expiry_delta` / `c`, plus all of the `cltv_expiry_delta`s in the `routehints`